- You can make your physique more attractive by improving your muscle proportions according to a formula known as the Grecian Ideal.

 And numerically, it’s expressed like this: 1:1.618 (1 to 1.618).
 In the case of the above image, b is 1 unit long, and a is 1.618 units long.

-Scientists have found its expression in the arrangement of branches along the stems of plants and in the veins of leaves, in the skeletons of animals and the disposition of their veins and nerves, and in the composition of chemical compounds and the geometry of crystals.
+Scientists have found its expression everywhere in nature, including the arrangement of branches along the stems of plants and in the veins of leaves, the skeletons of animals and the disposition of their veins and nerves, the composition of chemical compounds and the geometry of crystals.